crystalfontz/CFA10052-Custom-Firmware-Example/simple/README.md

-Crystalfontz CFA10052 Custom Firmware Examples
+Crystalfontz CFA10052 Custom Firmware Example
+(Basic Example)
 ===

 **NOTE: this example source-code & information is for CFA10052 hardware version 1.1 and onwards.**